adhihargo/import_rig/README.md

  5. Open and execute the script, so the rig's UI show up,
  6. And finally, with the proxy active, change to Pose Mode.

 May not look like much, but it's so tedious!
 So I create this Blender addon to automate most of the steps above.
 Go to **Properties** area > **Scene** tab > **Import Rig** section, execute **Import Rig**, link in the group, and the rig's ready to pose.

+Only scripts whose name prefixed with `rig` will be imported.
 User will be notified if a script fails to run.

-Also works for rigs without a script, or groups without any rig, in which case it's just plain link+instancing.
+This addon also works for rigs without a script, or groups without any rig, in which case it's just plain link+instancing.